From Language Models over Tokens to Language Models over Characters: Algorithms

 \end{corollary}

 Thus, we have provided an efficient solution to the prompt boundary problem.
-We also note that generating from $\pchars$ a character at a time is also a correct solution to the prompt boundary problem; however, it is slower because it does not benefit from the fact that the generated string is shorter in token space.
-This is because once the minimally covering token string has been sampled, the method \mintinline{python}{sample_completion} will generate a complete sequence more efficiently than the character-at-a-time sample algorithm, as it does not have the overhead of marginalization that $\prefixChars(\cdot \mid \cdot)$ does.
+We also note that generating from $\pchars$ a character at a time is also a correct solution to the prompt boundary problem; however, it is slower, as it does not benefit from the fact that the generated string is shorter in token space.
+This is because once the minimally covering token string has been sampled, the method \texttt{sample\_completion} will generate a complete sequence more efficiently than the character-at-a-time sample algorithm.\looseness=-1